angelhumera/devops-design-assignment/docs/frontend_design.md

 ---

-## Why This Architecture
+## Why I chose this design
-- No servers to manage
-- Very fast due to CDN
-- Highly scalable and cost-efficient
-- Matches the assignment’s requirement of a clean and simple UI design
+I picked this setup because it is easy to manage and works well for any frontend application.
+Since React builds into static files, hosting it on S3 and delivering it through CloudFront makes the application load fast and handle more users without extra work.

+This approach is simple, reliable, and fits well with the assignment's requirement of designing a scalable frontend.